-Finally we discuss the relation of our simple programming language to approaches like IMPACT [17], and modular BDI architecture [14].
-These programming frame-works introduce a vertical modularity to agent programming.
-The programming language in which a developer encodes how an agent system should move from one mental state to another, by means of updates, is in these approaches independent of the internal structure of agent's mental states.
-A programmer is free to choose a knowledge representation technique to employ and develop the agent's mental state representation in it, or can use this freedom to agentize 3rd party legacy code like e.g. mainstream database systems.
+IMPACT [13] and Modular BDI architecture [11] introduce a vertical modularity to agent programming.
+The programming language in which a developer encodes how an agent system should move from one mental state to another using updates, is in these approaches independent of the internal structure of agent's mental states.
+A programmer is free to choose a knowledge representation technique to employ and develop the agent's mental state representation in it.
+She can also agentize 3rd party legacy code like e.g. mainstream database systems.
 These two approaches inspired the design of our core programming language.
-This allowed us to study modularization of an agent program independently of intricacies of the architecture of an agent's mental state.
+It allowed us to study modularization of an agent program independently of intricacies of the architecture of an agent's mental state.